Frex: dependently-typed algebraic simplification: System Design Lessons

 \subsubsection{Influence on Language Design and Ecosystem}

-Developing \Frexlib{} has identified several desirable language features which have been implemented in \idris{}.
+The development of \Frexlib{} has led to the implementation of a number of desirable language features in \idris{}.
 Many of these have been minor changes to the treatment of implicit arguments and \texttt{parameters} blocks.
-More significantly, \Frexlib{} makes extensive use of \texttt{auto} implicit arguments.
-These are solved by a search procedure which uses constructors and functions marked as search hints.
-To help in developing \Frexlib{} --- and in its readability --- we have added the ability to mark \emph{local} functions as search hints, which allows us to restrict the scope of search hints and avoid an excessive search-space increase. \Frexlib{} is now part of the \idris{} test suite, ensuring that it will remain consistent with any updates to \idris{}.
+More significantly, \Frexlib{} makes extensive use of \texttt{auto} implicit arguments, which are solved by a search procedure which uses constructors and functions marked as search hints.
+To assist the development of \Frexlib{} and improve the readability of its code we have added the ability to mark \emph{local} functions as search hints, allowing us to restrict the scope of the hints and so avoid excessive growth of the search space. \Frexlib{} is now part of the \idris{} test suite, ensuring that it will remain consistent with any updates to \idris{}.